Property Tax2026-03-16

 • Calculate depreciation for the rental property using MACRS rules.

-• Carry any rental losses to Form 1040 line 8, subject to passive activity limits.
+• Carry any rental losses to the SA100 return line 8, subject to passive activity limits.

 State Filing Deadlines and Requirements